COVID vaccines for kids are coming | DW | 25.10.2021

 For instance, says Armann, there are signs that some young men and boys get myocarditis, an inflammation of the heart muscle.
 The cases have tended to be mild and rare — but specifically for that reason, says Armann, a study of just over 2,200 kids is too small.

-There is another reason why some experts are advising we go slow: Only few kids who get infected with COVID-19 experience a severe case.
-Often, the infection feels like a mild, common cold, they say.
+There is another reason why some experts are advising to proceed slowly: Only few kids who get infected with COVID-19 experience a severe case.
+Often, the infection feels like a mild cold, they say.

 The human immune system uses receptors that recognize patterns — like the shape of a virus — to defend the body against a viral attack, said Roland Eils in an interview with DW.
 But those receptors need to be activated.